-While buying a house is a great way to build wealth, maintaining your investment can be labor-intensive and expensive.
+While buying a house is a great way to build wealth, maintaining your investment can be labour-intensive and expensive.
 When unexpected costs for new appliances, roof repairs and plumbing problems crop up, there’s no landlord to turn to, and these costs can quickly drain your bank account.

 If the numbers make sense for you, making these additional moves at the very beginning of the purchase process can save you time, money and aggravation.

-Collect pay slips, bank account statements, p60s, tax returns for the past three years, statements from current loans and credit lines, and names and addresses of your landlords for the past three years.
+Collect pay slips, bank account statements, P60s, tax returns for the past three years, statements from current loans and credit lines, and names and addresses of your landlords for the past three years.
 Have all of that paperwork ready for the lender.
 It may seem like a lot, but don’t be surprised if your lender wants a lot of documentation.

-If you can’t find a bank willing to lend to you, consider the Help to Buy schemes including Help to Buy: Shared Ownership and Help to Buy: Equity Loan to help hard-working people like you take steps to buy your own home.
+If you can’t find a bank willing to lend to you, consider the Help to Buy schemes including Help to Buy: Shared Ownership and Help to Buy: Equity Loan to help you take steps to buy your own home.
 The Help to Buy: ISA pays first-time buyers a government bonus.
 For example, save £200 a month and they’ll add £50, up to a maximum of £3,000, boosting your ISA savings of £12,000 to £15,000.